APPLICATION DEADLINE: January 22, 2021

-This award provides a one-time $10,000 pilot grant for a young investigator to pursue basic or applied research investigating the sodium reduction attributes of umami-related compounds under healthy or therapeutic conditions.
+This award provides a one-time $10,000 pilot grant for a young investigator to pursue basic or applied research that advances the understanding of dietary glutamic acid under healthy or therapeutic conditions, particularly as it relates to sodium reduction and/or the microbiota-gut-brain axis.
 No indirect costs are allowed.

 Special thanks to Ajinomoto Health & Nutrition North America, Inc. for providing funding for this new award.

 Click here to download a PDF detailing Ajinomoto Young Investigator Eligibility and Guidelines.

 The deadline for applications is January 22, 2021.

 - Be an ASN member residing in the United States

 - Be junior faculty (within 10 years of terminal degree)